 How to take it

-Madopar capsules or tablets should be swallowed whole with a glass of water or non-alcoholic
+Madopar capsules should be swallowed whole with a glass of water or non-alcoholic

 Madopar HBS Capsules